 This Bankruptcy FAQ serves only as a brief survey of the most frequently asked questions someone may ask when looking into information regarding filing bankruptcy.
 If you would rather save time – skip the Bankruptcy FAQ and give us a call at 785-379-3600 for a FREE Consultation over the phone or in person or you can email us now.

-Q: What type of Bankruptcy do you guys do?
+Q: What type of Bankruptcy do you practice?

 Q: What is the difference between Chapter 7 and Chapter 13 Bankruptcy?